bitwarden/helm-charts/charts/sm-operator/README.md

 # Bitwarden Secrets Manager Operator

-This Operator is a tool for teams to integrate Bitwarden Secrets Manager into their  Kubernetes workflows seamlessly.
+This chart is for the deployment of the Kubernetes Operator for Secrets Manager.